Inference for the mode of a log-concave density

-Our proofs of Theorems 1.1 and 1.2 are each outlined in Section~\ref{sec:PfSketches} contains an outline of our proof of Theorem~\ref{LRasympNullDistribution} and the full proof of Theorem \ref{LR-limit-FixedAlternative}.
-The complete details of the proof of Theorem~1.1 are deferred to Subsections \ref{ssec:ProofsLocalRTs} and \ref{ssec:GlobalRTs}.
+Section~\ref{sec:PfSketches} contains an outline of our proof of Theorem~\ref{LRasympNullDistribution} and the full proof of Theorem \ref{LR-limit-FixedAlternative}.
+The complete details of the long proof of Theorem~\ref{LRasympNullDistribution} are deferred to Subsections \ref{ssec:ProofsLocalRTs} and \ref{ssec:GlobalRTs}.
 In Subsection \ref{ssec:ProofsLocalRTs} we treat remainder terms in a local neighborhood of the mode $m$, while remainder terms away from the mode are treated in Subsection \ref{ssec:GlobalRTs}.
-Our proofs in Subsections \ref{ssec:ProofsLocalRTs} and \ref{ssec:GlobalRTs} rely heavily on the theory developed for the constrained estimators in \cite{Doss-Wellner:2016ModeConstrained}.
-The proof of Theorem~1.2 is outlined in Subsection~\ref{ssec:PfSketchThm2} with further details given in Subsection~\ref{subsec:thm-alternative}.
+Our proofs in Subsections \ref{ssec:ProofsLocalRTs} and \ref{ssec:GlobalRTs} rely heavily on the theory developed for the constrained estimators in \cite{Doss-Wellner:2016ModeConstrained} and on the new uniform consistency results for the constrained estimator presented in Section~\ref{subsec:UniformConsist-Rates} (with proofs in Section~\ref{ssec:ConsistencyProofs}).

-In Section 5 we present Monte-Carlo estimates of quantiles of the distribution of $\DD$ and provide empirical evidence supporting the universality of the limit distribution (under the assumption that $\varphi_0^{\prime \prime}(m) < 0$).
-We illustrate the likelihood ratio confidence sets with two data sets and also present some Monte-Carlo evidence concerning the length and coverage probabilities of our proposed intervals are near the nominal levels.
+In Section 5 we present Monte-Carlo estimates of quantiles of the distribution of $\DD$ and provide empirical evidence supporting the universality of the limit distribution (under the assumption that $\varphi_0^{(2)}(m) < 0$).
+We illustrate the likelihood ratio confidence sets with Monte Carlo evidence demonstrating the coverage probabilities of our proposed intervals are near the nominal levels.
 Further simulation studies and application to two data sets can be found in \cite{Doss-Wellner:2016ModeInference-arxiv-v2}.
 Section 6 gives a brief description of further problems and potential developments.
 We also discuss connections with the results of \cite{MR947566}, \cite{MR964293}, \cite{MR1105839}, and \cite{MR1671670, MR1747496}.
 In Subsection~\ref{sec:notation} we discuss notation and terminology.